Skip to content

 pub type System = frame_system;

-You can view more about how pallets work in the Polkadot SDK Rust docs.
+For more details, see how pallets work in the Polkadot SDK docs.

 Generating Build Artifacts